tommyvdz/RunPowerWorkout/README.md

 * Time of day (9)
 * Average Pace (A)
 * Average Power (B)
-* Altitude (Only on high memory devices, level 2 or 4)
+* Altitude (Only on high memory devices)
-* Total Ascent (Only on high memory devices, level 2 or 4)
+* Total Ascent (Only on high memory devices)
-* Total Descent (Only on high memory devices, level 2 or 4)
+* Total Descent (Only on high memory devices)
-* 5s [VAM](https://en.wikipedia.org/wiki/VAM_(bicycling)) (Only on high memory devices, level 2 or 4)
+* 5s [VAM](https://en.wikipedia.org/wiki/VAM_(bicycling)) (Only on high memory devices)
-* ETA based on average pace (Only on high memory devices, level 2 or 4)
+* ETA based on average pace (Only on high memory devices)
 * ETA based on average power.
 [Uses the model from Stryd](https://blog.stryd.com/2020/01/10/how-to-calculate-your-race-time-from-your-target-power/).
 Correct weight, duration and elevation of the course needs to be set up.
-(Only on high memory devices, level 2 or 4)
+It is quite accurate but be aware that it is still very "beta".
+(Only on high memory devices)

 Datafield layout is the following